Introduction to Business Writing Skills

 - Eliminate unnecessary words and unnecessary information.

 The criteria for effective business writing is a five-step planning process.
-That we’ll walk through and you can adapt for your own needs.
+That we’ll walk through and you can adapt to your own needs.
 The components of the first draft include openings, closings, and lists.
 The agenda for part 2 includes active language, specific language, and plain English.

 By eliminating clutter by considering sentence structure, punctuation, and grammar, and editing and proofreading your writing by focusing on all of these components, you can improve your professional image and get more done in less time.